Wastewater reuse can help the world’s most water-desperate countries plan a sustainable future

-Dr. Murat Sarıoğlu lives in the capital city of Ankara.
-He’s responsible for more than 60 water/wastewater projects worldwide and is a renowned specialist in water reuse technologies.
+Dr. Murat Sarıoğlu, from Istanbul, is responsible for more than 70 water/wastewater projects worldwide and is a renowned specialist in water reuse technologies.
 Dr. Sarıoğlu is Stantec’s director of operations in Turkey and several weeks ago the Turkish Ministry of Forestry and Water Affairs commissioned Stantec to provide technical support for the country’s Evaluation of Waste Water Re-use Alternatives project.

 Water-rich countries have about 10 times the available water per person as do water-poor countries.